Red lentil soup is not only quite beautiful, but quick to

 1 medium to large onion, diced fairly finely

-2 large celery stalks (even better if they have the greens attached), diced
+2 large celery stalks (even better if they have the greens

 1 large carrot, peeled and diced